Nithya-Ch/K24_AR/README.md

 # K24_AR
-This is our first repository
+This is our first repository.<br>
+This is CSE111 class.